KDE/kdewin-installer/readme.txt

 -------------
 - dropped flat file installed package database, uses package information from <install_root>/manifest
 - added category support, sites and packages could be located in different categories
+- packages do not need manifest files (.mft,.ver), they will be created by default if not present

 version 0.6.5
 -------------